Ircam-RnD/xmm-client/README.md

 ## installation :
 `npm install Ircam-RnD/xmm-client`

+## documentation :

 ## note :
-xmm-client is a work in progress, use it at your own risk.
+xmm-client is a work in progress, use at your own risk.